kevinrue/bioconductor-website-next/README.md

 - `Ctrl` + `Shift` + `D`: Open the 'Run and Debug' panel.
 - Click on 'select the create a launch.json file link'.
 - Change the port of the url from `8080` to `3000`.

+Usage:

+- `F5`: Run and Debug (opens a new browser instance using the configuration in `.vscode.json`).
+- `F10`: Step through the code (only applies if breakpoints are hit).